5 Reasons Google Maps Still DESTROYS Apple Maps in 2023

 It was arguably Apple’s biggest public blunder to date.
-But in the almost 6 years since its launch, Apple has made Maps MUCH better.
-Its POIs is almost as good as Google’s and it now sports some basic features such as transit directions and some indoor maps.
+But in the almost 11 years since its launch, Apple has made Maps MUCH better.

 Even so, Google Maps is still widely superior to Apple Maps in terms of feature sets.
 Here are five reasons why–and five things Apple should steal from Google for their next Maps update.

 Regular & Frequent App Updates

 One of the most common complaints you hear about Apple Maps is that you need to wait forever for the app to get new features.
 And this is a valid point.
 Apple usually only adds new features to Apple Maps in each annual iOs update – so iOS 15, iOS 16, iOS 17.
 Apple almost never adds a new feature to Apple Maps unless it’s in a new version of iOS.

 This is frustrating because Google Maps gets new features added throughout the year instead of only once a year.
 This is because Google Maps feature enhancements aren’t tied to annual operating system enhancements.
 Given that Apple Maps still has much to do to catch up to Google Maps, it would be nice if Apple would add new features to Apple Maps throughout the year instead of waiting for the annual iOS release.